TrestenPool/blog/_posts/2023-07-22-aws-cloud-practicioner.md

 # AWS Notes

+### AWS Account ID
+- every aws account has a unique Account ID
+- composed of 12 digits
+- used when
+  - logging in with a non-root user account
+  - support cases
+- it is generally good practice to keep the account id secret because could be used for malicious actions

+### Amazon Resource Names (ARN)
+- uniquely identify aws resources.
+ARN's are required to specify a resource unambiguously across all of AWS
+- can contain a wildcard asterick, typically usefull for policies to specify a group of things
+  - arn:aws:iam::123456789012:user/Development/product_1234/*

+- ARN's have the followinng variations
+  - arn:partition:service:region:account-id:resource-id
+  - arn:partition:service:region:account-id:resource-type/resource-id
+  - arn:partition:service:region:account-id:resource-type:resource-id

+- Partition
+  - aws - aws regions
+  - aws-cn - china regions
+  - aws-us-gov - AWS govcloud regions

+- Service
+  - ec2
+  - s3

+- Regions
+  - us-east-1
+  - us-central-1

+- Resource ID
+  - Could be a number, name or path
+  - user/Bob
+  - instance/i-1232751232382

+##### Examples
+- S3 bucket arn
+  - arn:aws:s3:::my-bucket
+    - doesn't contain region, account-id because s3 buckets are in every region and account id because it is the current user

+- Load balancer
+  - arn:aws:elasticloadbalancing:us-east-2:123456789101112:loadbalancer/app/my-web-server/1231828182323

+### AWS Policies
+- policies are used to define **permissions** and access control for various aws resources.
+- these policies can be fine-grained or umbrella multiple resources
+- policies in AWS are written in JSON format
+- There are several types of policies used in AWS

+  - IAM (Identity and access management)
+    - These policies are used to control access to AWS resources for individual users, groups, or roles.
+IAM policies define the permissions that are granted or denied for specific actions on specific resources.
+They are attached to IAM entities, such as users, groups, or roles.

+  - Resource-based policies
+    - These policies are associated directly with AWS resources such as S3 buckets, Lambda functions, and SQS queues.
+They define permissions for other AWS identities to access the resources.
+For example, you can use a resource-based policy on an S3 bucket to allow a specific IAM user from another AWS account to access the contents of the bucket.

+  - SCP (Service Control Policies)
+    - SCPs are used within AWS Organizations to manage permissions across multiple AWS accounts in an organization.
+SCPs define the maximum permissions that can be applied to an account or organization unit (OU) within the organization.

+  - Assume Role Policies
+    - When using IAM roles to grant temporary permissions to an entity (such as an AWS service or a federated user), an assume role policy is attached to the role.
+It specifies which principal (AWS service or federated user) is allowed to assume the role and under what conditions.

 ### AWS Global Infrastructure
 - globally distributed hardware and datacenters that are physically networked together to act as one large resource for the end user customer